 # DO NOT expose VM SSH ports publicly without additional controls

-Disk Isolation
+Disk isolation

 SmolVM defaults to disk_mode="isolated", creating a per-VM rootfs clone: